 Day 2 Utah National Parks Itinerary: Exploring Zion National Park

 There are a lot of hiking trails of varying difficulty in Zion.
 Most of them with photos and descriptions of the hike you can find in our article Best Hikes in Zion.
 So, you can choose hikes according to your skills and experience.
 Below you will find our suggestions.
 You must have heard of the famous Angels Landing.
-If you feel strong enough to reach this summit, we suggest starting visiting Zion from this trail.
+If you feel strong enough to reach this summit, we suggest starting visiting Zion from this trail, if you have a permit.

-Get up early to beat the crowds.
-If you’ve dreamed of reaching Angels Landing, you need to start your trek early in the morning, about 8 a.m.
-Unfortunately, even though the route is quite difficult (especially the end, reaching the top), the Angels Landing trail is very popular.
-So, to avoid traffic on your last part of hiking, start very early in the morning.
+Important: From April 2022 you must have a permit for this hike!
+In this post, we describe in detail how to get it.
+The Angels Landing trail is very popular.
 This hike takes 4-5 hours both ways.
 The trail is 5.4 miles (8.7 km) long both ways.
 And trailhead starts at the shuttle stop number 6 – The Grotto.
 The difficulty level is moderate to strenuous.
 Furthermore, the last section is a route along a steep, narrow ridge to the summit.

 We describe this hike in detail in a separate article about Angels Landing.
 Please, check our tips and photos to see if this hike is for you.